Data Mining-Based Cislunar Escape-Family Analysis in The Multi-Body Models: Results and Discussion

 Based on the above discussion, the effects of the solar gravity perturbation are mainly revealed in the \textit{Number of Escape Trajectories} and \textit{Escape Families}.
 In particular, even considering the solar gravity perturbation, three main families (Family I, Family II, and Families III+IV) still exist.
 The solar gravity perturbation shows limited effects on escape trajectories with one LGA possibly because these trajectories escape from the Earth-Moon system rapidly after the LGA and the solar gravity perturbation has no sufficient time to affect trajectories effectively.
 Therefore, for practical mission scenarios that typically require the design of one or a limited number of feasible escape trajectories, the above three main families can be applied and the Earth–Moon PCR3BP can be adopted in the preliminary design stage, instead of the Sun–Earth/Moon PBCR4BP, to achieve a balance between model complexity and overall design performance in terms of transfer characteristics (e.g., $\Delta v_i$).
 Notably, it should be clarified that under the same initial states, escape can take place within 90 days in the Earth-Moon PCR3BP but may not take place in the Sun-Earth/Moon PBCR4BP (examples of escape trajectories belonging to Family I are presented in Appendix).
-Therefore, although the Earth-Moon PCR3BP can be adopted in the preliminary design stage, the obtained escape trajectories should be further checked in or continued to the Sun–Earth/Moon PBCR4BP or other high-fidelity models \cite{campana2025ephemeris}.
+Therefore, although the Earth-Moon PCR3BP can be adopted in the preliminary design stage, the obtained escape trajectories should be further checked in or continued to the Sun–Earth/Moon PBCR4BP or other high-fidelity models \cite{campana2025ephemeris,sanaga2025leveraging}.
+Also, once the escape trajectories are constructed, the design of launch vehicle \cite{jiang2026adaptive} and the optimization of ascent trajectory \cite{miao2021successive} should be performed to satisfy practical mission requirements.